 These specials are interesting, when brought to live.
 So let’s re-make these parts:

 It took a lot of time, investigating the right materials to use on the laser cutter.
-Original Mobaco cardboard is not working for me.
-Mobaco cardboard could be best modified by saw or water cutter.
+Original Mobaco cardboard is not working for the CO2 laser.
+Original Mobaco cardboard could be best modified by saw or water cutter.

 I’m still selling Model Z special parts and other parts if needed.